Can Lyme Disease Cause a Rash? Skin Findings, Spots, and Lesions

-Lyme disease skin findings can vary widely
+Lyme disease rashes can vary widely in appearance

 Many Lyme rashes do not look like a bull’s-eye